luciluci666/file-organizer/README.md

 ## Overview

-File Sorter by Extension is a simple and efficient application that organizes all files in a specified directory by moving them into folders based on their file extensions.
+File Organizer by Extension is a simple and efficient application that organizes all files in a specified directory by moving them into folders based on their file extensions.
 This helps to keep your workspace neat and makes it easier to locate files quickly.

 Features